 Hamstring inflexibility can be caused by many things; not the least of which is a sedentary lifestyle.
-In addition, if you work in an office and are stuck at a desk all day, your hamstrings will become short and tight without regular stretching and lengthening.
+In addition, if you work in an office and are stuck sitting at a desk all day, your hamstrings will become short and tight without regular stretching and lengthening.
 Inflexibility also increases injury potential as well as muscle spasms and strains in the lower back.

-Function of the Hamstring Muscles
+Function of the Hamstrings

 The hamstring muscles promote trunk stability and hip extension by bringing the femur bone backward in relation to the pelvis.
 During movements such as walking or running, the hamstring muscles contract and propel you forward by extending the hip and bringing the femur or thigh bone back in a backward-bending motion.
 During the next forward step, the hamstring muscles contract and bend the knees.

 Cause of Hamstring Inflexibility

 Tight hamstrings also compromise your performance in sports by limiting the range of movement in your pelvis and hips, thereby altering your form and stride length in sports that require power, agility and speed.
-Tight hamstring also increase your risk for hip and knee injuries since the muscle cannot relax, as it is meant to, in movement where the hip joint is bent and the thigh is lifted.
+Tight hamstring increase your risk for hip and knee injuries since the muscle cannot relax, as it's meant to, in movement where the hip joint is bent and the thigh is lifted.